A tree interpretation of arc standard dependency derivation: Background and related work

+Non-projective inputs are handled only through pseudo-projective lifting \citep{kahane-etal-1998-pseudo-projectivity,nivre-nilsson-2005-pseudo}.
+Lifting projects a non-projective dependency tree into a projective one before derivation and restores the original dependency structure after recovery.
+It is a practical extension of the implementation, not part of the projectivity characterization proved in the main text.

-Previous work has related dependency and constituency primarily through completed outputs rather than through derivations.
-One line of research converts a completed dependency analysis into a phrase-structure representation \citep{xia-palmer-2001-converting}.
-Another uses bracketed or ordered encodings of dependency trees in tasks such as linearization and surface realization \citep{bohnet-etal-2012-generating,song-etal-2018-neural,puzikov-gurevych-2018-binlin,yu-etal-2020-fast}.
-These approaches show that dependency structures can be assigned tree-like or ordered outputs, but they do so after the dependency structure has already been built, or for purposes external to the transition sequence itself.
+\paragraph{Conversion, ordering, and derivational interpretation} Much prior work relates dependency and constituency through completed structures.
+Dependency analyses have been converted into phrase-structure representations \citep{xia-palmer-2001-converting,kong-etal-2015-transforming}, and dependency trees have been encoded as bracketed, linearized, or ordered outputs for linearization, surface realization, and sequence-based prediction \citep{bohnet-etal-2012-generating,song-etal-2018-neural,puzikov-gurevych-2018-binlin,yu-etal-2020-fast}.
+These approaches show that dependency structures can be associated with tree-like or ordered representations, but the relevant object is normally introduced after the dependency graph has been constructed, or for a task external to the transition derivation itself.

-The present paper addresses a different question.
-It asks whether an arc-standard derivation can itself be interpreted as ordered tree construction.
-The resulting object is not obtained by converting a completed dependency graph into a phrase-structure representation.
-Rather, it is defined directly over the transition sequence and remains dependency-internal in the sense that the original dependency arcs are uniquely recoverable from the final ordered tree.
-To our knowledge, prior work has not formulated this derivational correspondence as a recoverable ordered tree interpretation for arc-standard parsing.
+The closest comparison is \citet{fernandez-gonzalez-martins-2015-parsing}, who introduce head-ordered dependency trees as an intermediate representation for reducing constituency parsing to dependency parsing.
+Their representation remains a dependency graph: head--dependent arcs are enriched with attachment-order information, and the resulting structure is parsed by a dependency parser.
+The ordering makes it possible to recover a headed constituency tree. \citet{morey-etal-2018-dependency} use this line of representation in RST discourse parsing, where headed discourse constituency structures are related to ordered dependency analyses.

+The present paper differs in both direction and object type.
+It starts from dependency trees and arc-standard derivations, not from headed constituency treebanks.
+The induced object is a constituency-style ordered tree, not a dependency graph enriched with attachment order.
+Dependency arcs are recovered from this ordered tree, rather than constituency trees being recovered from an ordered dependency graph.
+The correspondence is therefore derivational rather than conversion-based: it identifies the hierarchical object constructed by an arc-standard transition sequence itself.